 A work mate recently caught it in Bali, and he says he wouldn't wish it on his worst enemy - very painful.

 I would definitely use precautions against Dengue Fever while in Northern Thailand any time of the year.
 As Phil Sylvester stated, your chances are considerably lower during the "mild" season...but don't let that take away all your concerns!
 I was traveling through that part of the country in the end of July, 2010 and ended up catching Dengue Fever in Chiang Rai.
 NOT FUN.
 A couple of weeks in bed...in and out of hospitals.
 Please don't let that be you!
 Better safe than sorry...
-Safe travels! :-) about 7 years ago
+Safe travels! :-) over 9 years ago